scottish-government-design-system/designsystem.gov.scot/styles/colour-palette/index.md

 ## Colour contrast

 Good colour contrast uses a dark colour on a light background, or a light colour on a dark background.
-It is essential that the contrast ratio of text and interactive elements on public sector sites meet [level AA of the Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/TR/WCAG21/#contrast-minimum).
-Colours in our palette have been tested to ensure the palette meets these standards.
+It's important that the contrast ratio of text and interactive elements on public sector sites meet [level AA of the Web Content Accessibility Guidelines (WCAG 2.1)](https://www.w3.org/TR/WCAG21/#contrast-minimum).
+We've tested colours in our colour palette to ensure the palette meets these standards.